Project and task management solutions used by the most successful remote teams

-Buffer is a fully distributed team, spread across 15 countries, 11 time zones and 42 cities.
+Buffer is a fully distributed team, spread across 15 countries, 11 time zones, and 42 cities.
 Scaling remote working has been a challenge as the team has grown.
-To keep their remote team productive, the company uses the best tools and resources to manage all kind of projects.
+To keep their remote team productive, the company uses the best tools and resources to manage all kinds of projects.

 According to Kevan Lee, Director of Marketing at Buffer, “Trello is one of our favorite tools for project management.
 This visual planning tool has a huge number of flexible uses for our team.
 We use Trello boards for creating a product roadmap, editorial process and content calendar, running growth experiments, for retrospectives and reflections, and more.”

 Autodesk is a software company that develops 3D design software for use in the architecture, engineering, construction, and media industries.
 Autodesk is a distributed team with more than 40 offices around the world.
 Autodesk employs over 2,000 software engineers, working in more than 100 teams.
 Every team has a unique process for developing and releasing software, which makes it very challenging to maintain consistent documentation and an effective process flow among so many teams.
 According to Jennifer Johnson, senior manager at Autodesk, With so many engineering teams located around the globe, it’s really beneficial to have a single tool that we can rely on.
 Jira makes it easy to centralize this information.”